rampalliprakhar/Visualizer/README.md

 # Visualizer
 A webpage that visualizes music.
 It is made using Three JS, WebAudioAPI, and SimplexNoise.
 We can seek the audio at any time; the shape changes while music is played and returns to normal when it is paused or stopped.
 The file accepts all audio files.
+The moving objects are based on the combination of particles, sphere, and cubes from Three.js

 # Installation
 Clone the repository with